nestybox/sysbox/docs/procfs-emulation.md

   - No further action; return success on the mount syscall.

-* Enter mount ns of the process that made the mount syscall
+* Enter all the namespaces of the process that made the mount syscall

   - Note that this results in an implicit chroot into the process' root-dir.

+  - Note that we enter the user-ns too, because otherwise the procfs mount would be done from within the sysbox-fs user-ns (i.e., the host's init user-ns), and this causes an inconsistency: in Linux, mounts done from a init user-ns have different resources exposed to them than mounts done from a non-init user-ns.

 * For new procfs mounts: